 - Biological colorants and their applications in photo-medical treatments

-- Functional organic dyes and their use in nano-technological products.
+- Functional organic dyes and their use in nano-technological and medical diagnostic products

 We explore the design, synthesis and characterisation of both monomers and macromolecules, in order to generate functional polymers and polymer-containing materials on the basis of targeted applicability and application.
 Particular interests lie in the following areas:

 - Design and development of novel monomers for use in controlled polymerisation reactions to yield highly multifunctional polymers

 - Synthesis of biodegradable polymers for biomedical and the more industrial applications

 - Synthesis and development of flame retardant, intumescent hydrogel compositions for use in extreme environments

 - Polymeric membranes for healthcare applications.

 Our research projects concerning surface coatings (inks, paints, cosmetics, coatings for pharmaceuticals, structural materials and so on) are varied and yet have consistent themes.
 Emphasis lies in formulation creation, optimisation and characterisation with respect to fitness for purpose for the designed application.